-Friends of the Ganges & the Sankat Mochan Foundation in India
+Friends of the Ganges & the Sankat Mochan Foundation, India

 Swatcha Ganga Abhiyan (Clean Ganges Campaign) is an initiative of the Sankat Mochan Foundation (SMF), a not for profit, secular organisation with a vision to see not one drop of sewage flowing into River Ganga at Varanasi.
 The SMF office, research laboratory and environmental education centre are located on the banks of River Ganga at Tulsi Ghat.

 Established in 1982, the Swatcha Ganga Campaign of the Sankat Mochan Foundation draws on the wisdom of an ancient culture and the world’s best engineers, promotes the use of effective state-of-the-art sewage treatment and engages the creative involvement of community.
 Over the past 30 years SMF has implemented a wide range of strategies including:

 - environmental education and leadership programs for youth and community,

 - removing solid waste from River Ganga water along the ghats,

 - and advocating for effective sewage treatment systems to solve the problem

 The SMF recommends sewage treatment systems based on:

 - effective interception and gravity fed diversion of sewage flowing into Ganga;